mahuntington/panpsychism/projects/project_03/README.md

 ## Meetings with instructors
 _Your instructor will contact you to setup a meeting time_

-**Tuesday, June 7**<br>
+**Monday, July 11**<br>
+- Projects and groups are announced.
+- Meet to discuss your ideas with your teammate and choose one (remember - you can always use these other ideas in our 4th project).
+- Create a new Github repo outside of your wdi-remote repository.
+- Create your user stories and add them to your `README.md`
+- Write your MVPs & stretch goals and add them to your `README.md`
+- Make your wireframes and add them to your `README.md`
-15 minute meeting to get your project approved.
-You will come with your [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) and an initial wireframe.
+- You will have a 15 minute meeting with an instructor in the afternoon to get your project approved.
+- Create your daily tracker.

+**Tuesday, July 12**<br>
+15-30 minute progress check-in and look at your daily tracker.
+Students should be developing thier app.

-**Wedesday, June 8**<br>
+**Wedesday, July 13**<br>
-15 minute progress check-in
+15-30 minute progress check-in and look at your daily tracker.
+Students should be developing thier app.

-**Thursday, June 9**<br>
+**Thursday, July 14**<br>
-Whole class instruction on how to deploy your project to the world wide web.
+15-30 minute progress check-in and look at your daily tracker.
+Students should be developing thier app.

-**Friday, June 10**<br>
+**Friday, July 15**<br>
-15 minute check in to see where you are before you go into the weekend.
-Help you to decide what to finish and what features should be stretch goals.
+15-30 minute progress check-in and look at your daily tracker before you go into the weekend.
+Help to decide what to finish and what stretch goals should be attempted.

+**Monday, July 18**<br>
+- Submit a Github issue by 10 am EDT with a live link to your project and a link to your Github repo.
+- Technical demonstration of your app (both partners are expected to speak)

 ## Where to go for help during project week
 1. Seek out help online